 the Oklahoma State Regents for Higher Education assess a fee change, students will be assessed accordingly.

-Mail-In Payment: Make checks payable to Cameron University.
-Mail the check or money order to: Cameron University Business Office, 2800 W. Gore Blvd., Lawton, OK 73505.
-Include your name and social security number or student identification number on the check.
+Make checks payable to Cameron University.
+Mail the check or money order to: Cameron University, Attn: Student Accounts, 2800 W. Gore Blvd., Lawton, OK 73505.
+Include your name and student identification number on the check.

 Refund and Withdrawal Policies

 Students who completely withdraw from the University or drop an individual class during the official drop period as noted in the academic calendar, are eligible for a full refund of tuition and fees.
 There is no refund for classes dropped after the official drop periods.

 Refunds are based upon the day the classes are dropped or the official student withdrawal is completed, not on the date that the student stopped attending classes.
 To officially withdraw from all courses, student must follow the “Dropping and Withdrawing” policy noted in the Enrollment procedures.

 Refunds are disbursed to students via the refund preference they selected through BankMobile Disbursements.
 For more information on refunds please visit the

 Students receiving federal financial assistance who completely withdraw from all classes, or fail to receive a passing grade in all courses during a period of enrollment, will be subject to the

 Return of Title IV Funds (R2T4)